prernagithubit/prernagithubit/README.md

 # 👩‍💻 About Me

-Every dataset tells a story, and I enjoy uncovering it.

 I'm a **Data Analyst** with hands-on experience in data analytics, machine learning, dashboard development, and backend API development.
 I enjoy working with data to discover patterns, solve business problems, and transform complex information into meaningful insights that support better decision-making.

 I'm currently seeking opportunities where I can contribute as a **Data Analyst**, continue learning from experienced teams, and grow my expertise in **Machine Learning** and **Artificial Intelligence**.